EngBioNUS/BMSSlib/CONTRIBUTING.md

 <a name="bugs"></a>
 ## Bug reports

 A bug is a _demonstrable problem_ that is caused by the code in the repository.
-Good bug reports are extremely helpful!
+Good bug reports are extremely helpful in debugging!

 Guidelines for bug reports: